tensorspace-team/tensorspace-converter/README.md

 ### <div id="tensorflowjs">TensorFlow.js</div>

-A pre-trained model built with TensorFlow.js, may have a topology file `xxx.json` and a weights file `xxx.weight.bin`.
-To converter the model with TensorSpace-Converter, put two files in the same folder and set topology file's path to `input_path`.
-Demo converter script:
+A pre-trained model built by TensorFlow.js, may have a topology file `xxx.json` and a weights file `xxx.weight.bin`.
+To converter the model with TensorSpace-Converter, the two files should be put in the same folder and set topology file's path to `input_path`.
+The sample command script should be like:

 ```shell
 $ tensorspacejs_converter \